 Drawn from replant.ca

 The alders grew and rooted quickly, hopefully stopping the sandy landslide from spreading and getting larger.
 The logging roads apparently cost a million dollars to build a kilometre up in the mountains.
-They would often wash away and be unusable by the time they sent us in to treeplant, and hence the need for a helicopter.
-Other times the choice large and old growth trees were only to be found at the very tops of the mountains, the rest having been already logged.
+They would often wash away and be unusable by the time they sent us in to treeplant, and hence the need for a helicopter (which back then rented for $500/hour, the driver earning about 50k a year).
+Other times the choice, large and old growth trees were only to be found at the very tops of the mountains, the rest having been already logged.
 Since it was uneconomical or impossible to build a road that high, they would just chopper out the last remaining old growth forest and drop them in a lake below.
 The greed and insatiable thirst of whiteman has no borders.
-As chief Seattle of Washington first said when Euroman first hit the shores and started devouring nature: “After you have cut the last tree and consumed the last rock, you will realise that you cannot eat money.”
+As chief Seattle of Washington responded when Euroman first hit the shores and started devouring nature: “After you have cut the last tree and overturn the last rock, you will realise you cannot eat money.”

 Drawn from replant.ca

-There are many sad and bewildering tales of exploitation by the capitalist greedy, but the government’s management of the industry can be equally amusing.
+There are many sad and bewildering tales of exploitation by the greedy capitalists, but the government’s management of the industry can be equally amusing.
 For this I would like to make an analogy to communism, having spent some time suffering under a bureaucratic Czech government.
 The system of government involvement in this industry may be typical of the inefficient bureaucracy governments seem famous for across the entire planet.
-20 years ago I remember how most foresters frothed at the mount in exclamation of the importance of screefing large areas around the trees.
+Twenty years ago I remember how most foresters frothed at the mount in exclamation of the importance of screefing large areas around the planted seedlings.
 Apparently the top soil had to be removed for a square foot around the planted tree so that the sun could heat up the soil and make the tree feel nice and toasty warm.
-Now they prefer no screefing, “mimicking nature” the conclusion their genius came to.
+Now they prefer no screefing, “mimicking nature”, the conclusion their genius came to.

 In the past there were tales where the foresters would walk around with a one foot metal square dangling from a string.
 They would drop this square around the tree and demand that all top soil within it be removed.
 For my last year planting I had the benefit of planting on two contracts in the same area.
 One was for a private company and the other for the dreaded ministry.
-For the private contract (I usually find that private enterprise is more on the ball than the government) we were told we could plant in almost anything – even red rott < .
-If there was no other choice than we could plant the seedlings in loose twigs, as long as they were a bit wet (although half the days it was raining, so this requirement was absurd).
+For the private contract (I usually find that private enterprise is more on the ball than the government) we were told we could plant in almost anything – even red rot (decomposing logs).
+If there was no other choice, then we could plant the seedlings in loose twigs, as long as they were a bit wet (although half the days it was raining, so this requirement was absurd).

 Drawn from replant.ca

-Meanwhile, they also scream that the laterals <id> should not be covered or hindered in any way, as the duff layer will apparently slow down and stunt the trees growth, which is trying to burst out of initial covering.
-Instead of giving us some leeway, they were very strict and were forced to go back and “doctor” up the trees.
+Meanwhile, they also scream that the laterals (bottom, baby branches) should not be covered or hindered in any way, as the duff layer will apparently slow down and stunt the tree’s growth, which is trying to burst out of initial covering.
+Instead of giving us some leeway, they were very strict and we were forced to go back and “doctor” up the trees.
 Check that they are planted at the exact depth.

 To do this we had to scrape away the duff layer to see exactly how deep the tree was planted.
 If even the smallest area of the top of the plug was not covered by “designated medium”, we either had to shove it in deeper and cover it up, or push over a bit of acceptable dirt to cover it up.
 Of course, for political reason so that the forester could see we actually did go through the area doctoring, you would leave the surrounding area uncovered.
 Hence nature was no longer mimicked and the entire initial specifications were overruled, for the purpose of aesthetics and politics.